jahenderson777/localist/README.md

 show a form to add your details, if we have a community-id in the url use that, else ask to select a community or to create a new one.

+## Are you a community, food shop, or volunteer group who suddenly needs to efficiently manage home deliveries to support people staying at home due to the COVID-19 outbreak?

+Localist is a simple, flexible, free to use system to help volunteer groups or small food shops manage home deliveries.

+In Localist there is a concept of a 'community', this could be a small group of volunteers doing shopping for the people in their street, it could be a larger group who are co-ordinating home deliveries for a town or village, or it could be a particular food shop that are managing deliveries themselves.

+After logging in by either receiving an SMS code or creating an account with your email address you can join a community (or create a new community).

+You can then start adding items to a shopping list which can be seen by the community co-ordinator and their assistants.

+How payments are handled is up to the community but Localist provides a simple account balance for each community member and a link to make a PayPal transfer to an account setup by the community co-ordinator (PayPal transfers are convenient because they require no premium account features, no complicated setup and there are no fees on transactions or refunds).

+'Pickers' can see all shopping lists in their community on their smartphone.
+When a picker is ready to pick an order they 'lock' it and do their best to pick the items.
+As they pick items off the shelves they check off items on the list on their phone.
+Once the items have been purchased the picker can then upload a photo of a receipt and mark the purchased items against the receipt, the total amount for the purchase is then deducted off the person's balance.